As Dems grapple with Omar fallout, GOP plugs more measures on anti-Semitism

 GOP leaders are planning to hold a floor vote on Cruz’s proposal, according to The New York Times.
 An aide to Senate Majority Leader Mitch McConnell, R-Ky., declined to confirm the plan.

-The latest Republican push comes shortly after the tumultuous week House Democrats spent earlier this month split over how to respond to Omar’s comments, the latest in a series of remarks from the freshman lawmaker to spark similar controversy.
+The latest Republican push comes shortly after a tumultuous week this month in which House Democrats were divided over how to respond to Omar’s comments, the latest in a series of remarks from the freshman lawmaker to spark controversy.

 Initially, Speaker Nancy Pelosi, D-Calif., aimed for a simple resolution condemning anti-Semitism without addressing Omar directly.
 But that strategy ignited pushback from some progressive members of the Democratic caucus, who pressed leadership for a measure that encompassed hatred against a number of minority groups.
 The House ultimately passed the resolution in a 407-23 vote.

-At the time, Republicans criticized Democrats for the approach, arguing that a resolution lumped anti-Semitism in with other forms of hatred would deliver a weaker message.
+At the time, Republicans criticized Democrats for the approach, arguing that a resolution lumping anti-Semitism in with other forms of hatred would deliver a weaker message.

-Cruz's measure was the most recent in a string of proposals from GOP lawmakers in the House and Senate this session geared to fighting anti-Semitism.
+Cruz's measure is the most recent in a string of proposals from GOP lawmakers in the House and Senate this session geared to fighting anti-Semitism.

 Rep. Gregory Steube, R-Fla., introduced a measure this month that would directly disapprove of “the anti-Semitic comments made by Representative Omar.”
 In January, Rep. Lee Zeldin, R-N.Y., who is Jewish, introduced a resolution with a group of other Republicans that would “reject anti-Israel and anti-Semitic hatred in the United States and the world” that specifically mentioned Omar.